In case you missed it: Amazon Advertising at SMX East

 Oct.
 24-26, NYC: Amazon Advertising, participated in SMX East, an annual event for search marketers.
 Colleen Aubrey (Vice President, Performance Advertising) hosted sessions on the sponsored ads’ product offering (formerly Amazon Marketing Services, or AMS), Amazon’s customer-centric culture, and top holiday advertising strategies.
 Here, we recap the key moments from those sessions.

-- Amazon is, above all else, an e-commerce destination: Many customers use the search bar to find products on Amazon, and 92% of customers who start their purchase journey on Amazon make their final purchase on Amazon.1 And while it may seem intuitive, it’s important to remember that Amazon is an online retail site and not a search engine.
-This means customers frequently come to Amazon with an intent to purchase—not necessarily just to research.
-How does this tie into advertising?
+- Shoppers browse Amazon to find and buy: Many customers use the search bar to find products on Amazon, and 92% of customers who start their purchase journey on Amazon make their final purchase on Amazon.1 How does this tie into advertising?
 You need to have a strong retail presence on the site.
 Your products should be in stock and drive to product detail pages with quality images, accurate info, a good customer rating, and plenty of customer reviews.
 As Aubrey shared, “Advertising will not fix a product that customers don’t love.”
 The takeaway: be deliberate and opt to advertise your best products.
 Agency clients should work closely with their retail partners to ensure they’re set up for success.

 - A live look at Stores: In one talk, Aubrey walked the audience through the on-site experience of a best-in-class Store, featuring video, eye-catching lifestyle images, and a seasonal product curation.
 Stores is a new, free, self-service solution that lets brands create a comprehensive, dedicated, and brand-centric destination on Amazon.
 They can drive to their Stores from both their bylines and their Sponsored Brands (Headline Search Ads) campaigns.
 Aubrey noted that integrating Stores into the advertising experience gives brands a powerful way to expose customers to their selection, story, and unique features—all in one cohesive, easy-to-navigate setting.